nathanieldchu/ubuild_CCF/join.md

 - template: detail-content
   block: text-1
   headline: The Process
-  content: <p>If you think that Tezza might be a good place for you to grow in the
+  content: <p>When seeking and building team members, we take a mission perspective.
-    next stage of your life, take a look at our <a href="https://www.tezzafoods.com/join/the-process" title=""><strong>hiring process</strong></a>.
-If that sounds exciting to you, take a look at the jobs open below.</p>
+    If you share our mission of a more sustainable world, then we want to do whatever we can to arm you with the tools you need to achieve your goals, whether those goals are with us or somewhere else.</p><p>Thus, we often focus on learning and growth, even during the hiring process.
+If you think that Tezza might be a good place for you to grow in the next stage of your life, take a look at our <a href="https://www.tezzafoods.com/join/the-process" title=""><strong>hiring process</strong></a>.
+The dream is that the hiring dance we do together will be actually helpful instead of an exhausting pain in the ass.</p>
 - template: simple-footer
   block: footer-1
   content: "© Cross Cultured Foods PBC, 2021"